Properties and Bayesian fitting of restricted Boltzmann machines: Model Fitting

 We considered a test case with \(\nv = \nh = 4\) and parameters given in Table \ref{tab:theta}.
-This parameter vector was chosen as a sampled value of \(\boldsymbol \theta\) that was not near the convex hull of the space of values of sufficient statistics for a grid point in Figure \ref{fig:degen_plots} with \(< 5\)\% near-degeneracy.
+This parameter vector was chosen as a sampled value of \(\boldsymbol \theta\) at which the resulting RBM model would not be clearly degenerate.
 We simulated \(n = 5,000\) realizations of visibles as a training set and fit the RBM using three Bayes methodologies.
-These involved the following:
+These involved the following set-ups for choice of prior distribution \(\pi(\boldsymbol \theta)\) for parameters \(\boldsymbol \theta\).